swjpilot/webssh-auto/README.md

 * Terminal window resizable.
 * Auto detect the ssh server's default encoding.
 * Modern browsers including Chrome, Firefox, Safari, Edge, Opera supported.
+* Can be set to autoconnect to a ssh server with options from command line

 ### Preview